Skip to content

 How to file a complaint against a Special Constable

-A complaint against a Special Constable must be made in writing and signed by the complainant.
-Complaints can be submitted by mail or hand-delivered to the attention of:
+A complaint against a Special Constable must be made in writing.
+Complaints can be submitted by email or mailed to the attention of:

 Chief Special Constable